 Sanapur Lake

 Sanapur Lake is not a natural lake but basically an irrigation reservoir.
 You don’t find many tourists here and some local folks are offering you a boat ride on the lake.
 Strictly it’s not a boat but more a big floating basket.
-Think of Jungle Book!
-The drive to the lake takes you around the rice fields, banana plantations and small local villages.
+Like the one in Jungle Book!
+The drive to the lake takes you through rice fields, banana plantations and small local villages.

 Onake Kindi Cave Paintings

-The Onake Kindi Cave is not well known at all.
+The Onake Kindi Cave is not well known by tourists.
 I asked locals and no one knew what I was talking about.
 On Google Maps you find the Onake Kindi Cave north west of Anegundi.
 The location is pretty much exact but there are no signs here.
 If you see a tree on the left side on the road and a trail between the rice fields towards a small boulder hill you found the right spot.
 If you reach the boulder formation you have to climb up a bit and you reach a door.
-You have to knock on that door and just hoping that someone is there to open it for you because it is private property.
-I was unlucky because no one opened the door.
-I have literally know idea what’s up there.
+You have to knock on that door and just hope that someone is there to open it for you because it is private property.
+I was not lucky because no one opened the door.
 I have read the Google reviews and some find it worth a shot to visit the cave, so I challenge you to find out what’s up there.
 Send me picture if you do get in!…

 Tungabhadra Bukka Aqueduct

-If you stay at Hampi Island aka Virupapur Gadde you can walk down the one road they have there.
-At the end before you reacht the main road you can see the ancient aqueduct.
-Only a small part of structure is left today.
+If you stay at Hampi Island or Virupapur Gadde, you can walk down the one road they have there.
+At the end before you reach the main road you can see the ancient aqueduct.
+Only a small part of the structure is left today.
 The unusual height suggest an ambitious plan to lift a huge amount water to a suburb located at an elevated section.

 Boulder and rock climbing